erg55/Various/Spadeskmerincrease/README.md

- My prexisting version of SPaDES (3.12.0) is here /home/CAM/egordon/spades/SPAdes-3.12.0-Linux/bin/spades.py which is a linux version that was installed ready to go but it turns out that it can't be adjusted.
-We need to compile the source code ourselves if we want to adjust k-mer sizes so I will make a new directory and install the most current version of SPAdes there, via downloading with **wget** and unzipping the contents with **tar**.
+My prexisting version of SPaDES (3.12.0) is a linux version that was easy to install but it turns out that it can't be adjusted.
+We need to compile the source code ourselves if we want to adjust k-mer sizes so I will make a new directory and install the most current version of SPAdes (3.13.1) there, via downloading with **wget** and unzipping the contents with **tar**.

 ```